webpy/webpy.github.com/quick_vhosting_hack.md

 pretty useful.
 I made this to allow the serving of multiple sites from a single webpy app.

-I created this because I would like to run a few small sites but my cheep account at my hosting provider:
+I created this because I would like to run a few small sites but my cheap account at my hosting provider:

- * Only allows 40MB to be used by persistant processes.
+ * Only allows 40MB to be used by persistent processes.
- * Only allows *one* persistant process.
+ * Only allows *one* persistent process.
  * Multiple instances of webpy would require multiple ports to be proxied with apache's mod_proxy and this configuration can only be done by the server admin.